Mushti Dosa or Pancake is a very soft, nutritious and tasty dosa recipe prepared using rice, poha / beaten rice and grated coconut.

 - Once the tava is hot and on a medium flame, pour a laddle full of batter and allow it to spread by itself.
 Drizzle oil around the edges.
 You will see the holes appearing on the top surface.

-- Just cover it with a lid and cook for 2 minutes or until the dosa develops a nice golden color at the bottom.
+- Cover it with a lid and cook on a medium flame for 2 to 3 minutes or until the dosa becomes golden at the bottom.

-- Mushti Dosa is now ready.
-Serve hot with hing chutney and enjoy.
+- Serve hot with hing chutney and enjoy.

-- If the weather is cold, then grind the batter using warm water or preheat the oven to 150 degree F, switch off the oven and rest the batter overnight.
+- If the weather is cold, then grind the batter using warm water or preheat the oven to 150 degrees F, switch off the oven, and rest the batter overnight.

 - As mushti polo is traditionally prepared as a thick dosa, do not spread the batter once you pour on a hot tava - like you would generally do with other dosas.